jana19-dev/travelling_sales_person_AI/ReadMe.txt

         1: 'Normal Sucessors'
         2: 'Modified Successor'

-Step 4: Suppose in step 3, you chose an algorithm that requires an heuristic, you
+Step 4: Suppose in step 2, you chose an algorithm that require an heuristic, you
-        will be prompted to choose one out of the 8 available.
+        will be prompted to choose one out of the 8 available heuristics.
         1: 'heur_MST_Euclidean'
         2: 'heur_MST_Manhattan'
         3: 'heur_MST_Greedy'